carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### What is machine learning?

+> ## Definition
+>
-Machine learning is a set of methods that can automatically detect patterns in data and then use those patterns to make predictions on future data or perform other kinds of decision making under uncertainty.
+>__Machine learning__ is a set of methods that can automatically detect patterns in data and then use those patterns to make predictions on future data or perform other kinds of decision making under uncertainty.
+{: .callout}

 A machine learning algorithm gets better at its task when it is shown examples as it tries to define general patterns from the examples.

 ### Your first machine learning model